NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 ## 📦 Datasets

-The datasets are stored in the folder `datasets`, which by default is empty with the exception of files to reproduce the synthetic data generation and the subset sampling of CER.
+The datasets are stored in the folder `datasets`, which by default is empty with the exception of files to reproduce the synthetic data generation, the subset sampling of CER, and the pooling loss coefficients found in the hyperparameter searches.

 ### Synthetic datasets
 Numpy files containing the parameters used to generate the different synthetic datasets can be found at `data/synthetic/{dataset_name}/dataset_params.npy`.
 Code for generating the synthetic time series data is in `synth_data.py` in the `source/data` directory.
 An example of how to generate data without the use of the saved params can be found at the end of the script, and if run it will generate and save the Balanced dataset to the `datasets` directory.
 After generation the following files will be created: